delafthi/old-dotfiles/nvim/README.md

 # Neovim

-Neovim is a terminal based text editor with a f
+Neovim is a Vim-based text editor engineered for extensibility and usability, to encourage new applications and contributions.

 ## Dependencies